Nightshade14/Nightshade14/README.md

 ## 🔭 Currently Working On

 - Deep Learning research projects at New York University
-- Exploring Large Language Models and their applications
+- Exploring Language Models (Large & Small) and their applications
 - Building scalable Machine Learning pipelines
 - Contributing to open-source Machine Learning projects